 Give them the option to make a report

-The person disclosing an incident may want to make a report immediately.
-Alternatively, they may wish to make a report after seeking further support.
+The person disclosing an incident may want to make a report immediately, or they may just want to seek support and guidance.
 Support them in whichever decision they make.

 What to do if you have experienced sexual harm